muzafferarikan/gNOMO2/README.md

 | MP |  | samplename.mgf |

 ## Metadata
 gNOMO2 requires a metadata file to perform sample group comparisons.
-Create a tab delimited metadata file (named `metadata.txt`) containig information about samples and copy it to the `resources` folder.
+Create a tab delimited metadata file (name it `metadata.txt`) containig information about samples and copy it to the `resources` folder.

 **Important**:
-* The name of first column in metadata file must be "SampleID"
+* The name of the first column in metadata file must be "SampleID"
-* Metadata file should contain at least three columns in total.

 ## Config
-After copying your data and metadata, run the following script from your main project folder to generate a config file:
+After copying your data and metadata, run the following script from your main gNOMO2 project folder to generate a config file:
 ```
 bash workflow/scripts/prepare_config.sh
 ```
 This script generates a `config.yaml` file within `config` folder based on contents of `data` directory.
-Review and modify analysis parameters in this file according to your analysis and metadata.
+Review and modify analysis parameters in this file if you need.

 # Running
 ## Running locally